 There is a sunrise period to allow the filing of opt out requests which will be effective on commencement.
 It will be important to make use of the sunrise period to ensure that the opt-out request is not blocked by a third party initiating an action before the UPC.

 Ownership may need to be verified before proceeding with an opt out request because the true owner or owners must file the request.

-The sunrise period may begin as early as July 2022 and so it is advisable to begin preparing now.
+1 March 2023 is the start date of the 3-month sunrise period, and so it is advisable to begin preparing now.

 Factors which may influence the decision to opt out

 There are various factors to consider when deciding whether opt out is your best option and different decisions can be made for different patents in your portfolio.
 Some indicative questions are set out below:

 • Is there a risk of central revocation of your patent by a third party?

 • If there is infringement of your patent, will it only take place in one EU country?